darthmanwe/lorekeeper/NKGE_Project_Design_Document.md

 ## 9. README Construction Guide

 > This section defines exactly what to build the public README from, and in what order, once the project is complete.
-The README is a portfolio artifact and should be assembled with the same care as the system itself.

 ### 9.1 README Section Order